• Disease Overview

 Summary

-Wolman disease is a type of lysosomal acid lipase (LAL) deficiency; a rare genetic disorder characterized by complete absence of an enzyme known as lysosomal acid lipase (LIPA or LAL).
-This enzyme is required to breakdown (metabolize) certain fats (lipids) in the body.
+Wolman disease is a type of lysosomal acid lipase (LAL) deficiency, a rare genetic disorder characterized by complete absence of an enzyme known as lysosomal acid lipase (LIPA or LAL).
+This enzyme is required to break down (metabolize) certain fats (lipids) in the body.
 Without the LIPA enzyme, certain fats may abnormally accumulate in the tissues and organs of the body causing a variety of symptoms.
-Wolman disease may cause bloating or swelling of the stomach (abdominal distention), vomiting, and significant enlargement of the liver or spleen (hepatosplenomegaly).
+Wolman disease may cause bloating or swelling of the stomach (abdominal distention), vomiting and significant enlargement of the liver or spleen (hepatosplenomegaly).
 Life-threatening complications often develop during early childhood.
-Wolman disease is caused by mutations in the lysosomal acid lipase (LIPA) gene and is inherited as an autosomal recessive trait.
+Wolman disease is caused by changes (variants) in the lysosomal acid lipase (LIPA) gene and is inherited in an autosomal recessive pattern.

 Introduction